yjie2366/dtf-docs/docs/source/build.rst

 Build Splitworld Wrapper Library (Optional)
 -------------------------------------------

-There are two launch modes for multi-component workflows to execute multiple programs simultaneously.
+There are two launch modes to execute multiple programs simultaneously in a multi-component workflow.
-One of them is to execute programs individually in background by different ``mpiexec``.
+One of them is to execute programs individually in background by different ``mpiexec`` launchers.
 The other mode is to use the MPMD launch mode of ``mpiexec``, which allows user to execute multiple programs at the same time by the same ``mpiexec``.

-If user runs DTF-based multi-component programs in the MPMD launch mode, an additional library called Splitworld wrapper should be built as well.
+If user launches a DTF-based multi-component workflow in the MPMD mode, an additional library called Splitworld wrapper should be built as well.
 Splitowrld wrapper library can be downloaded from `Splitwrapper github repository`_ by executing the command:

 .. _Splitwrapper github repository: https://github.com/maneka07/split_world_wrap